 Summary of my personal situation and progress:

-Although my weight has been stable for about a year, I have continued to lose fat and gain muscle while doing minimal exercise: like two minutes every other day.
-(I need to make another document discussing this).
+Although my weight has been stable for a few years now, I have continued to lose fat and gain muscle while doing minimal exercise: like two minutes every other day.
+(I need to make another document discussing that).

 In my view the essential factors to increase your health, length and quality of life are:

 1. Maintain relatively low and stable blood glucose levels all the time (as a result you will end up eating only nutritious food).
 Most of this document is about achieving that.

 2. Eat only real foods.
 Don’t eat processed foods.
 Don’t eat sugar, seed oils, carbs, lectin-containing or oxalate-containing foods.
 Eat only regeneratively raised foods, including at least some animal-based foods.